Non-commutative fermion mass matrix and gravity: Introduction

 \section{Introduction}

-The purpose of part I is to discuss and make connections between some of the recent and relatively recent developments in algebraic perspectives on canonical and covariant quantum gravity by various authors.
+The main result is stated in the conclusions in section \ref{conclusions}.
+One of the mysteries of high energy physics is the form of the fermion mass matrix.
+Using a construction that unifies some ideas from non-commutative geometry and geometrical category theory, we carry out a calculation from which one may infer some information about the form of this matrix.
+The main point that we want to make is that the mathematical context we describe can be used to improve the understanding of the fermion mass matrix since the main principal is not model dependent, even though the model we are using is not up to date (even if we were to update it for example in the light of the recent right-handed neutrino data it may soon become obsolete again).
+The purpose of part I is to discuss and make connections among a small selection of the relatively recent developments in algebraic perspectives on canonical and covariant quantum gravity by various authors.
 We focus in particular on contributions involving ideas and methods from algebraic quantum field theory, category theory and spectral (noncommutative) geometry.
 One of the underlying themes of the paper will be that algebra can serve as a source of geometrical information, advocating using mathematics as a laboratory for physics rather than merely as a description of it.
 For example, category theory has proved to be an important resource for understanding quantum physics, the axiomatic approach to quantum field theory has been a success and methods such as index theory, the Tomita-Takesaki modular theory and Connes's spectral geometry can provide more powerful and general alternatives to the traditional differential geometry.

-Just for the purposes of this paper we will use the term ``algebraic quantum gravity'' as a concise way of referring to the multifarious efforts towards the rather general aim of trying to construct background free and generally covariant theories of quantum gravity using concepts and machinery from category theory, AQFT and/or spectral triple geometry and especially attempts to reformulate all aspects of non-perturbative quantum gravity in algebraic language, including replacing diffeomorphims with algebra automorphisms and replacing the underlying point-set topology in Set with another category.
+Even though it will probably at some point obtain a different consensual definition, just for the purposes of this paper we will use the term ``algebraic quantum gravity'' as a concise way of referring to the multifarious efforts towards the general aim of trying to construct background free and generally covariant theories of quantum gravity using concepts and machinery from category theory, AQFT and/or spectral triple geometry and especially attempts to reformulate all aspects of non-perturbative quantum gravity in algebraic language, including replacing diffeomorphims with algebra automorphisms and replacing the underlying point-set topology in Set with another category.